bfan1256/eecs-370-notes/C to Assembly.md

 **Caller saves must store and load if the variables they hold are live across a function call**

+**It is better to save non-live variables via caller save registers**

 Thus for an example likes below:

 ```c